iTwin/connector-samples/cobie-excel-connector/README.md

 # Excel Connector Sample (COBie Schema)

-This is a production-ready iTwin Connector sample that uses the [@itwin/pcf library](https://github.com/iTwin/pcf).
+This is an iTwin Connector sample that uses the [@itwin/pcf library](https://github.com/iTwin/pcf).

 # How to run it?